Brunswick Landing Infrastructure

-The electrical, water, wastewater, and stormwater utility infrastructure and transportation infrastructure and considerable information technology assets were transferred from the Navy to the Midcoast Regional Redevelopment Authority in September 2011 via Economic Development Conveyance (EDC).
+The electrical, water, wastewater, and stormwater systems and transportation infrastructure and considerable information technology assets were transferred from the Navy to the Midcoast Regional Redevelopment Authority in September 2011 via Economic Development Conveyance (EDC).

 That is one of the many great benefits of locating your business at Brunswick Landing.
-You’ll be up and running almost immediately with no need to contact multiple parties to turn on your utilities.
-And when you have an issue with power, water/sewer, or roads, you only need to contact one utility — MRRA — for help.
+You’ll be up and running almost immediately with no need to contact multiple parties to turn on your electricity and water/sewer systems.
+And when you have an issue with power, water/sewer, or roads, you only need to contact one service provider — MRRA — for help.